 Locker rooms!
-Used by world-famous athletes, middle school students, office employees and coal miners alike.
+Used by world-famous athletes, middle school students, office employees and coal miners.
 The quality varies considerably!
 Check out our collection from all ends of the spectrum.
 Please comment!
 Which ones catch your eye?
-Email locker room photos to add to our collection.
-We will post new ones ongoing as they are received.
-(Security People Inc. is an int’l supplier of locks and lockers.
+Send us your locker room photos to add to our collection.
+We will post new ones as they are received.
+(Security People Inc. is an international supplier of locks and lockers.
 Soon we will begin accepting applications for locker/lock donations for 2011/2012!
 All schools and youth facilities may apply.
-“Like” us on Facebook, or sign up for our enewsletter (to your right) to be notified when the online application is ready.)
+“Like” us on Facebook, or sign up for our e-newsletter to be notified when the online application is ready.)

 FORREST HILLS, NEW YORK.
-Photograph courtesty of Joe Shlabotnik.
-Writes Joe: Delighfully old school lockers.
+Photograph courtesy of Joe Shlabotnik.
+Joe writes: “Delightfully old school lockers.”